juri-sinitson/angular-monorepo/README.md

 **NOTE!**

-For execution use either a Linux machine and a bash terminal or [GitBash](https://git-scm.com/download/win) in case of Windows.
+For execution use either a Linux machine
+(directly or e.g. in a docker container) with a bash terminal or a Windows machine with [GitBash](https://git-scm.com/download/win).
 The latter is usually included in the git installer for Windows and is installed together with git by default.